hdsu-bioquant/hdsu-bioquant.github.io/_pages/home.md

 We develop novel methods to integrate large scale genomics datasets, using statistical and machine-learning approaches.
 We focus in particular on epigenomics data and single-cell approaches.

+** We are hiring a postdoc in computational single-cell multiomics for a 3-year DFG project; check the description [here](../downloads/postdoc2022.pdf)**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >